jgbyrne/plainchant/README.md

 4. To create the database at `/var/lib/plainchant/db.sqlite3`, run `plainchant`, either with `cargo run` or by invoking the binary directly.
 You need provide just one argument, the path to the site config file - if you have exactly followed the directions above, that's `/etc/plainchant/plainchant.toml`.

-5. To create the database at `/var/lib/plainchant/db.sqlite3`, run `plainchant`, either with `cargo run` or by invoking the binary directly.
-You need provide just one argument, the path to the site config file - if you have exactly followed the directions above, that's `/etc/plainchant/plainchant.toml`.
+5. Using a tool of your choice, add each board that you wish to serve into the `Boards` table of the sqlite3 database.
+The schema is (`BoardId`, `Url`, `Title`, `PostCap`, `BumpLimit`, `NextPostNum`).
+For example:

     `INSERT INTO Boards VALUES (1234, 'mu', 'Music', 20, 100, 10000);`

-    `INSERT INTO Boards VALUES (1234, 'mu', 'Music', 20, 100, 10000);`
+6. Using a tool of your choice, update the singleton row in the `Site` table of the database with a site name and description of your choice.
+For example:

     `REPLACE INTO Site VALUES (1, "sandcastlechan", "An imageboard all about sandcastles.");`

-    `REPLACE INTO Site VALUES (1, "sandcastlechan", "An imageboard all about sandcastles.");`

-8. You can now run `plainchant` in earnest.
+7. You can now run `plainchant` in earnest.
 By default it runs on `localhost:8088`.

 † *You may find it useful to symlink these directories to your local copy of the repository for ease-of-hacking*